International Science Editing

 Active versus passive voice in scientific writing

 The active voice promotes simple, straightforward writing.
-As such, most scientific journals encourage the use of the active voice over the passive voice [1].active versus passive voice
+As such, most scientific journals encourage the use of the active voice over the passive voice [1] -PDF.active versus passive voice

 Active voice – the subject acts.